alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-20-circular-wisdom.md

   - panic-recover
 ---

-# Circular Wisdom – A Personal Note
+# Circular wisdom – A personal note

 - Once upon a time, error handling in code was simple: just good old if-else checks.
 No drama, no flair.